 We are more connected, yet never felt more alone.
 So, what’s the cause?
 We could blame it on technology and just insert a random study on it here, but that’s not the story I want to tell.
 The story I want to tell is about abundance and responsibility.

 An hour a day is 365 hours a year.
 You can become pretty good at most things with 365 hours.
-There’s loads that can be done in an hour and if you would make a list of importance, infinite scrolling will definitely be last.
+Loads can be done in an hour, and if you would make a list of importance, infinite scrolling will definitely be last.

 The cycle of life

 Infinity even destroyed movie night.
 I can spend a full night scrolling through Netflix to choose a movie and get overwhelmed by the choice.
-I had a hard disk with 500 movies on it.
+I had a hard disk with 500 videos on it.
 The day it broke was the best day of my life.
 I was free again.
 I liked movies better when there where still videotapes you had to rent.
 It was a journey to get a treasure.
-There was responsibility, choices, everyone at home is depending on you.
-You had the walk to the video store.
-Decisions to make.
+There was responsibility, choices, everyone at home depends on you.
+You had the walk to the video store — decisions to make.

 So, what now?

 Awareness.
 That is what now.
 Being aware of what is really important to us and focus on it.
 I fuck up daily.
 Even when I’m aware, I fuck up.
 I go to the bathroom to take a piss, and on my way to the bathroom, I know I will take my phone out of my back pocket in the heat of the moment.
 I don’t want to, but I know I will.
 It has no function.
 It just takes away from my little moment for myself.
 I can’t even spend 30 seconds in the bathroom without being distracted to take a piss and really be there.
 My body is there, but the rest is gone.
 This is junkie behavior.
 I confess: I am a junkie.